 5. United States, 1960

 The 1980 “Miracle on Ice” has always overshadowed the ‘60 U.S. team’s remarkable run, despite its greatness.
 Playing on home ice, Team USA beat the top four teams in the world, Canada, Czechoslovakia, the Soviet Union and Sweden en route to winning the gold medal.
 Herb Brooks, who coached the 1980 team, was the last player cut from the ‘60 squad.

 The Soviets won the last of their four consecutive gold medals, beating all of their opponents by an average score of 9-2.

 3. Canada, 1924

 Team Canada opened up the first Winter Olympics with a bang, beating all five of its opponents by a combined score of 132-3 (six games) to claim the gold medal.
 To put things into perspective, Canada’s leading scorer, Harry Watson, had 37 goals.
 That was more than any of the eight participating countries, except the United States (who won silver) and Great Britain (bronze).

 2. Canada, 2014

-The best team of the now-defunct NHL era beat all of its opponents and limited Sweden to 24 shots in the gold medal game.
+The best team of the NHL era beat all of its opponents and limited Sweden to 24 shots in the gold medal game.
 On paper, this version of Team Canada is the most talented team on this list, but I’m still not certain they would have beaten the squad that’s in the top spot.

 1. Soviet Union, 1984